-If your application is shortlisted, you will be invited to come to Oxford for an interview (arrangements may be different for international students).
+If your application is shortlisted, you will be invited to attend an interview.
+For courses starting in October 2021, all admissions interviews will be online during December 2020.
 Please see our interview pages for general information on how to prepare for your interview and what you can expect.

 It's a really good idea to contact your college before your interview if you will need specific adjustments, for instance materials in alternative or accessible formats, extra time for reading written work before an interview, or adjustments to the interview timings.

 Having a mental illness has always made me doubt the prospect of my university success, academically or otherwise.
 Thankfully, my tutors and fellow students make me feel valued and respected, which allows me to truly flourish in Oxford.

 During the interview:

 - Tutors understand that anyone might feel nervous about their interview.
 They will want to help you relax, so that you can do your best.